anoma/whitepaper/whitepaper.md

 In traditional P2P gossip systems, nodes are primarily identified by their IP address, which refers to a physical network destination and is assumed to be long-lived.
 By contrast, in the Anoma gossip system, nodes are primarily identified by their public key, which can list and periodically rotate IP addresses at which it could potentially be reached (but which a sender does not necessarily need to know in order to send messages).
 This can be seen as a sort of virtual gossip network, with identity persistence based on secret information (the private keys) which can be freely moved across physical substrates.
 Local caches of physical routing latency are kept in order to maintain a relatively efficient mapping of the spatially non-local virtualised network into the spatially local physical one.

-This choice of structure also allows for a conceptually elegant virtualisation of fault-tolerant subsystems: a threshold cryptosystem in combination with consensus (in order to provide ordering) effectively virtualises many nodes as one node, with the threshold key used for incoming and outgoing messages and shares for threshold decryption and threshold signing internally rebroadcast around for reconstruction (encrypted to individual node public keys for privacy).
+This choice of structure also allows for a conceptually elegant virtualisation of fault-tolerant subsystems: a threshold cryptosystem in combination with consensus (in order to provide ordering) effectively virtualises many nodes as one node, with the threshold key used for incoming and outgoing messages and shares for threshold decryption and threshold signing internally rebroadcast around for reconstruction (encrypted to individual node public keys).
 In contrast to other blockchain systems, Anoma's gossip network is not sharded on the basis of security domains (compare to independent blockchain mempools), but rather simply sparse, where real-time demand can inform connection choices and routing tables.

 ### Path authentication

 Anoma's gossip system provides _path authentication_: the receiver of a message can verify a chain of signatures recursively back all the way to the original sender, such that each party in the message chain can be verified to have authorised the next send, and can be both potentially paid for participating in gossip and held accountable for inconsistent ordering across messages.
 This is accomplished simply by keeping an ordered list of signatures in the message header, which can all be checked by the recipient for correctness and linkage consistency.
-For efficiency and privacy, validity checks may be compressed and inner path identities may be hidden using zero-knowledge proofs, which the recipient then verifies as a part of receiving the message.
+For efficiency validity checks may be compressed and inner path identities may be hidden using ZKPs, which the recipient then verifies as a part of receiving the message.

 ### Gossip incentives